vpdb/agent/FEATURES.md

 - Watch `PinballX.ini` for changes.
 If the file changes, re-parse it and update UI if shown.
 - Watch XML files in PinballX's database folders for changes.
 If any file is changed, added or deleted, update the internal database and UI if shown.
-- **[TODO]** Watch table files.
+- Watch table files.
 If files are renamed or deleted, update internal database.
 If files are added, check missing entries against added files.
 - Be able to filter by "systems" and files

 ### Data

 - Receive realtime data through Pusher notifications.
 If a release is starred at vpdb.io, immediately start downloading (if setting is enabled).
-- **[TODO]** If a release is updated, immediately download update.
+- **[TODO]** If a release is updated at VPDB, immediately download update.
 - Refresh data on application startup.
 If a release was starred while VPDB Agent wasn't running, update UI accordingly and download release if setting is enabled.